 Power BI is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.
-Whether your data is a simple Excel spreadsheet, or a collection of cloud-based and on-premises hybrid data warehouses, Power BI lets you easily connect to your data sources, visualize (or discover) what’s important, and share that with anyone or everyone you want.
+Your data may be an Excel spreadsheet, or a collection of cloud-based and on-premises hybrid data warehouses.
+Power BI lets you easily connect to your data sources, visualize and discover what’s important, and share that with anyone or everyone you want.

 Power BI can be simple and fast – capable of creating quick insights from an Excel spreadsheet or a local database.
 But Power BI is also robust and enterprise-grade, ready for extensive modeling and real-time analytics, as well as custom development.
-So it can be your personal report and visualization tool, and can also serve as the analytics and decision engine behind group projects, divisions, or entire corporations.
+So it can be your personal report and visualization tool.
+It can also serve as the analytics and decision engine for group projects, divisions, or entire corporations.

 The parts of Power BI

-Power BI consists of a Windows desktop application called Power BI Desktop, an online SaaS (Software as a Service) service called the Power BI service, and mobile Power BI apps available on Windows phones and tablets, as well as for iOS and Android devices.
+Power BI consists of a Windows desktop application called Power BI Desktop, an online SaaS (Software as a Service) service called the Power BI service, and Power BI mobile apps for Windows, iOS, and Android devices.

-These three elements – the Desktop, the service, and Mobile – are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.
+These three elements – Power BI Desktop, the service, and mobile apps – are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.

 How Power BI matches your role

-For example, you might primarily use the Power BI service, but your number-crunching, business-report-creating coworker might make extensive use of Power BI Desktop (and publish Desktop reports to the Power BI service, which you then view).
-And another coworker, in sales, might mainly use her Power BI phone app to monitor progress on her sales quotas, and to drill into new sales lead details.
+For example, you might primarily use the Power BI service.
+But your number-crunching, business-report-creating coworker might make extensive use of Power BI Desktop to create reports, then publish those reports to the Power BI service, where you can view them.
+Another coworker, in sales, might mainly use her Power BI phone app to monitor progress on her sales quotas, and to drill into new sales lead details.

 If you're a developer, you might use Power BI APIs to push data into datasets or to embed dashboards and reports into your own custom applications.
 Have an idea for a new visual?
 Build it yourself and share it with others.

-You also might use each element of Power BI at different times, depending on what you’re trying to achieve or what your role is for a given project or effort.
+You also might use each element of Power BI at different times, depending on what you’re trying to achieve or your role for a given project.

-Perhaps you view inventory and manufacturing progress in a real-time dashboard in the service, and also use Power BI Desktop to create reports for your own team about customer engagement statistics.
-How you use Power BI can be based on which feature or service of Power BI is the best tool for your situation – but each part of Power BI is available to you, which is why it’s so flexible and compelling.
+Perhaps you use Power BI Desktop to create reports for your own team about customer engagement statistics.
+Perhaps you also view inventory and manufacturing progress in a real-time dashboard in the service.
+How you use Power BI can be based on which feature or service of Power BI is the best tool for your situation.
+Each part of Power BI is available to you, which is why it’s so flexible and compelling.